bigjosh/uAdventure/README.md

 Program Memory Usage 	:	86770 bytes   264.8 % Full	(Memory Overflow)
 Data Memory Usage 		:	48548 bytes   2370.5 % Full	(Memory Overflow)
 ```

+6. Extract all static strings and convert them onto refs to `GET_CSTR()` which will pull them form flash memory and decompress them one byte at a time as they are printed.